nosana-ci/docs.nosana.com/docs/inference/confidential.md

 ### Authenticated Docker Hub Access

 Consider a scenario where you want to securely pull a private Docker image from Docker Hub.
-The following Nosana job definition demonstrates how to specify Docker Hub credentials without exposing them publicly:
+The following Nosana job definition demonstrates how to specify Docker Hub credentials without exposing them publicly, create a json file in your filesystem with the name `confidential.json`:

 ```json
 {